JetBrains/kotlin-mobile-docs/topics/setup.md

 * Take a Mac with the macOS operating system.
 It is required for building iOS applications.
 * Install the latest version of [Android Studio](https://developer.android.com/studio).
 The recommended version is 4.1 or higher.
-You will use Android Studio for creating your multiplatform applications and running them on device emulators.
+You will use Android Studio for creating your multiplatform applications and running them on device simulators.
 * Install the latest version of [Xcode](https://apps.apple.com/us/app/xcode/id497799835).
 The recommended version is 11.5 or higher.
 Xcode is required for building your iOS applications.
 Most of the time, Xcode will work in the background.
 You will need